Painters

 If this painter is your match

 You believe a painting of a specific time and place earns its authority through documented fact, not through atmosphere.
-The research is not separate from the painting.
 The research is the foundation the painting stands on, and the viewer can tell the difference between a canvas built on evidence and a canvas built on imagination.

-Steal this: Before your next piece, assemble a physical reference library for it—photographs, objects, fabrics, specific documented facts about the place and period you are depicting.
+Borrow this: Before your next piece, assemble a physical reference library for it — photographs, objects, fabrics, specific documented facts about the place and period.
 Put the library in the studio.
 Do not paint anything you cannot cross-check against a source in the room.
-You will find out which of your paintings were built on knowledge and which were built on vibes.

 Adjacent painters